jacobwilliams/nlesolver-fortran/README.md

 Nonlinear Equation Solver with Modern Fortran.

-A basic Newton-Raphson type nonlinear equation solver for dense systems with `m` functions of `n` input variables.
+A basic Newton-Raphson type nonlinear equation solver for sparse or dense systems with `m` functions of `n` input variables.

 A work in progress.